 Applies to ketoconazole: oral tablet

-Along with its needed effects, ketoconazole (the active ingredient contained in Nizoral) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ketoconazole (the active ingredient contained in Nizoral) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ketoconazole:Rare
+If any of the following side effects occur while taking ketoconazole, check with your doctor immediately:Rare

 - Back, leg, or stomach pains